(Not Set) in GA4: What It Means and How to Fix It

 What (not set) actually means

-The critical distinction: (not set) means the data is genuinely missing. (other) means the data was collected correctly but GA4 is hiding it because the table is full.
-Unassigned means the data exists but GA4 cannot classify it.
-These require completely different responses.
-Filtering out (not set) rows does not fix anything.
-It hides the symptom.
+One distinction decides what you do next. (not set) means the data is genuinely gone. (other) means GA4 collected the data fine but is hiding it because the table ran out of room.
+Unassigned means the data is there and GA4 just can't sort it into a channel.
+Three different problems.
+Three different responses.
+Filtering the (not set) rows out of your report fixes none of them.
+It only hides the symptom.

 Why landing page shows (not set)

-GA4 populates the landing page dimension from the page_location parameter of the first page_view event in a session.
-If a session contains zero page_view events, landing page is (not set).
+GA4 fills the landing page dimension from the page_location parameter on the first page_view event of a session.
+So if a session has zero page_view events, there is nothing to fill it with.
+Landing page becomes (not set).
 Not "unknown."
 Not "the page they were on."
 Missing.

 Session timeout re-engagement.
 A visitor opens your pricing page at 2:00 PM.
-They leave the tab open, go to lunch.
-At 2:31 PM they return and scroll.
-GA4's default 30-minute timeout has expired.
-It starts a new session.
-The scroll fires a user_engagement event, but no page_view fires because the visitor did not navigate to a new page.
-The new session has engagement data.
-It has no landing page.
-This disproportionately affects media sites, SaaS dashboards, and ecommerce product pages: anywhere users leave tabs open.
+They leave the tab open and go to lunch.
+At 2:31 PM they come back and scroll.
+GA4's default 30-minute timeout has run out, so it starts a fresh session.
+The scroll fires a user_engagement event.
+No page_view fires, because the visitor never went to a new page.
+The new session has engagement data and no landing page.
+This hits media sites, SaaS dashboards, and ecommerce product pages hardest.
+Anywhere people leave tabs open.

 GTM tag firing order.
-If your Google Tag (config tag) fires on "All Pages" instead of the "Initialization" trigger, custom event tags can fire first.
+Tags fire in an order.
+If your Google Tag fires on "All Pages" instead of the "Initialization" trigger, a custom event tag can sneak in first.
 The session starts before page_view is sent.
-Fix: move the Google Tag to the Initialization trigger in GTM.
+The fix is one click: move the Google Tag to the Initialization trigger in GTM.

 Consent timing.
-A visitor scrolls or clicks before accepting the cookie banner.
-If GA4 runs in Advanced Consent Mode, the scroll triggers a user_engagement event.
-A session starts.
-But the page_view may not fire until after consent is granted on a subsequent page.
+A visitor scrolls or clicks before they accept the cookie banner.
+If GA4 runs in Advanced Consent Mode, that scroll triggers a user_engagement event and a session starts.
+The page_view waits.
+It may not fire until the visitor grants consent on a later page.
 Landing page: (not set).

-Benchmarks nobody else publishes.
-On a well-configured property, (not set) landing pages should be under 5% of sessions.
-Above 20%, something is broken: check your GTM tag firing order and consent implementation.
-Data Bloo's GA4 audit tool flags anything above 2% of page views.
+What good looks like.
+On a well-configured property, (not set) landing pages stay under 5% of sessions.
+Above 20% and something is broken.
+Go check your GTM tag firing order and your consent setup.
+Data Bloo's GA4 audit tool flags anything over 2% of page views.

 Why source/medium shows (not set)

-Source/medium attribution requires GA4 to read either the document.referrer or UTM parameters at session start, then tie them to a session via cookies.
-When any link in that chain breaks, source/medium is (not set).
+To figure out source/medium, GA4 has to read either the document.referrer or the UTM parameters at the start of a session, then tie that to the session with cookies.
+It is a chain.
+Break any link in it and source/medium goes to (not set).

 Consent mode strips session identifiers.
-In Advanced Consent Mode, when a visitor denies cookies, GA4 sends "cookieless pings" that strip user_pseudo_id and session_id.
-Each page load becomes an orphaned event with no session context.
-GA4 cannot tie it to any source.
-Google's behavioral modeling can recover some of this data, but it requires at least 1,000 daily consenting users for 7 of the past 28 days and 1,000 daily denied events for at least 7 days.
-Most sites under 2,000 daily visitors never qualify.
+In Advanced Consent Mode, when a visitor denies cookies, GA4 sends "cookieless pings" that drop the user_pseudo_id and the session_id.
+Each page load is now an orphan event with no session around it.
+GA4 has nothing to tie it to a source.
+Google can model some of this data back, but the bar is high: at least 1,000 daily consenting users for 7 of the past 28 days and 1,000 daily denied events for at least 7 days.
+A site under 2,000 daily visitors almost never clears it.

 Dark social strips referrer headers.
-69% of all sharing activity happens through channels that do not pass referrer data: WhatsApp, Slack, email clients, Facebook Messenger, SMS.
-A link shared in WhatsApp opens in the browser with no referrer.
-GA4 sees it as direct traffic or (not set).
-The Groupon experiment proved the scale: when Groupon de-indexed from Google for 6 hours, 60% of their "direct" traffic disappeared.
-It was organic search all along.
+69% of all sharing, nearly seven links in ten, happens in channels that pass no referrer data at all: WhatsApp, Slack, email clients, Facebook Messenger, SMS.
+A link someone sends you on WhatsApp opens in your browser with no referrer attached.
+GA4 logs it as direct, or as (not set).
+The Groupon experiment showed how big this gets.
+Groupon de-indexed from Google for 6 hours, and 60% of their "direct" traffic vanished.
+It had been organic search the whole time.

 In-app browsers corrupt attribution.
-When someone clicks a link in the Facebook, Instagram, or TikTok app, it opens in an embedded WebView that frequently strips the referrer header.
-One fashion brand found only 10% of their mobile ad traffic was visible in Google Analytics because the in-app browser hid the rest.
+Tap a link inside the Facebook, Instagram, or TikTok app and it opens in an embedded WebView.
+That WebView often strips the referrer header on the way through.
+One fashion brand could see only 10% of its mobile ad traffic in Google Analytics.
+The in-app browser hid the other 90%.

 The fixes (and what they cannot fix)

-Every fix below has one thing in common: it only affects future data.
-The pattern is critical to understand.
-Once GA4 collects a session without attribution data, that gap is permanent.
+Every fix below shares one trait.
+It only touches future data.
+This is the part you need to hold onto.
+Once GA4 has logged a session with no attribution data, that gap is there for good.
+You can't go back.

-The configuration fixes are real and worth doing.
+The configuration fixes are real, and they are worth doing.
 Move the Google Tag to the Initialization trigger.
-Register your custom dimensions now.
-Link all Google Ads accounts.
-Extend your session timeout from 30 minutes toward the maximum (7 hours 55 minutes) if your users leave tabs open.
+Register your custom dimensions today.
+Link all your Google Ads accounts.
+And if your users leave tabs open, push your session timeout up from the default 30 minutes toward the 7 hours 55 minutes maximum.

 What (not set) costs you

-(not set) is not just a cosmetic issue.
-Unattributed data distorts every decision you make from your analytics.
+(not set) is not a cosmetic annoyance.
+It quietly bends every decision you make off your analytics.

-On a typical ecommerce site, 30-40% of conversion data falls into catch-all attribution buckets like Direct and Unassigned.
+On a typical ecommerce site, 30-40% of conversion data lands in catch-all buckets like Direct and Unassigned.
+That is up to four sales in ten with no traceable source.
 The purchases happened.
 The revenue is real.
-But GA4 cannot tell you which campaign, ad, or referrer drove the sale.
+GA4 just can't tell you which campaign, ad, or referrer brought the buyer in.

-This directly affects automated bidding.
-Google Ads Smart Bidding optimizes based on the conversions GA4 reports.
-When 30% of conversions are invisible, Smart Bidding thinks campaigns are performing worse than they are and pulls back spend on campaigns that are actually profitable.
-It shifts budget toward channels where conversions are easier to track, not toward channels that generate the most revenue.
+That feeds straight into automated bidding.
+Google Ads Smart Bidding optimizes against the conversions GA4 reports.
+So when 30% of conversions are invisible, Smart Bidding reads your campaigns as worse than they are and pulls money out of campaigns that were making you money.
+It chases channels that are easy to track, not the ones that earn the most.

-In EU markets, consent mode makes this structurally worse.
-With up to 60% data loss on legally compliant consent banners, GA4 is missing attribution data for the majority of European visitors.
-Google's behavioral modeling is supposed to fill the gap, but it requires volume thresholds most small and medium sites never reach.
-The result: your EU traffic looks like it converts at half the rate of your US traffic, not because it does, but because you cannot see the conversions.
+In the EU it gets worse.
+With up to 60% data loss on legally compliant consent banners, GA4 is blind to the source of most of your European visitors.
+Google's behavioral modeling is meant to patch the hole, but it needs volume thresholds that most small and medium sites never hit.
+So here is what you see: your EU traffic appears to convert at half the rate of your US traffic.
+It doesn't.
+You just can't see the conversions it makes.

 Analytics without (not set)

-Clickport captures the referrer from the browser at page load.
-No cookies, no session reconstruction, no consent dependency.
-When a visitor arrives from Google, document.referrer says google.com.
-When they arrive from a link in an email, the referrer is either the email client's domain or empty.
-There is nothing to reconstruct, nothing to model, nothing to lose to consent rejection.
+Clickport reads the referrer straight from the browser when the page loads.
+No cookies.
+No session rebuilt after the fact.
+Nothing waiting on consent.
+A visitor arrives from Google and document.referrer says google.com.
+A visitor arrives from an email link and the referrer is the email client's domain, or empty.
+Either way there is nothing to reconstruct, nothing to model, and nothing for a consent rejection to take away.

 Unknown source → (not set)